HeathcliffDev/ytmdl/README.md

 ## Configuration

-Gytmdl can be configured by using the command line arguments or the config file.
+Ytmdl can be configured by using the command line arguments or the config file.

 The config file is created automatically when you run Gytmdl for the first time at `~/.ytmdl/config.json` on Linux/macOS and `%USERPROFILE%\.ytmdl\config.json` on Windows.